 Students in the BA in User Experience and Game Design program will focus on the following subjects:

 As a BA in User Experience and Game Design student, your design courses will cover a diversity of topics including game mechanics, user experience design, user research and testing, and 2D and 3D level design.
 You’ll also take coursework in cognitive psychology, scripting languages, economics, and communications, as well as a sampling of courses involving math, art, music, and basic computer science as they relate to the work of professional designers.
-On top of this, you’ll collaborate with your peers — and across disciplines — on a series of semester- and year-long game projects.
+On top of this, you’ll collaborate with your peers — and across disciplines — on a series of trimester- and year-long game projects.

-The Overseas Immersion Program (OIP) is mandatory for students in the BA in User Experience and Game Design program.
+The Overseas Immersion Programme (OIP) is mandatory for students in the BA in User Experience and Game Design program.
 Students will study for one trimester at DigiPen Institute of Technology’s U.S. campus in Redmond, Washington, attending lectures, labs, and industry seminars.
 Students will interact with American professors and mentors while experiencing life in a different culture with their overseas peers.